coldshrine/study-notes/books/designing-data-intensive-applications.md

 Full-text search engines allow synonyms, grammatical variations, occurrences of words near each other.

 Lucene uses SSTable-like structure for its term dictionary.
 Lucene, the in-memory index is a finite state automaton, similar to a trie.

+# Keeping Everything in Memory

+Disks have two significant advantages: they are durable, and they have lower cost per gigabyte than RAM.

+It's quite feasible to keep them entirely in memory, this has led to in-memory databases.

+Key-value stores, such as Memcached, are intended for cache only; it's acceptable for data to be lost if the machine is restarted.
+Other in-memory databases aim for durability, with special hardware, writing a log of changes to disk, writing periodic snapshots to disk, or by replicating in-memory state to other machines.

+When an in-memory database is restarted, it needs to reload its state, either from disk or over the network from a replica.
+The disk is merely used as an append-only log for durability, and reads are served entirely from memory.

+Products such as VoltDB, MemSQL, and Oracle TimesTen are in-memory databases.
+Redis and Couchbase provide weak durability.

+In-memory databases can be faster because they can avoid the overheads of encoding in-memory data structures in a form that can be written to disk.

+Another interesting area is that in-memory databases may provide data models that are difficult to implement with disk-based indexes.